Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

 The output is by default, also in fasta format, and only a few other formats are supported.
 Beyond that, the options determine how long the algorithm will run for - more iterations may improve the alignment but will take longer, and each incremental improvement takes longer and longer to achieve.

-.. admonition:: Exercises
+.. admonition:: Exercise 4.4
     :class: exercise

-    * Perform a multiple sequence alignment on all of the sequences used so far in this part of the course (list)
+    * Perform a multiple alignment of the file ``/nfs/course/551-0132-00L/4_Alignment/gyra.faa`` with each program and compare the results by looking at the output files

-.. admonition:: Homework
+.. admonition:: Homework 4
     :class: homework

-    * Can come up with an exercise based on getting gyrA and parC sequences from reference genomes (possibly building on the last homework) then performing a multiple alignment
+    * ??

 .. container:: nextlink